ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

         return {"odd": value}
 ```

 This approach carries all the information required.
 However, such information is only available after the `run()` method is called.
-Unless we parse the method to discover all return statements and their keys (which is not always possible), pipelines cannot know all the keys the return dictionary may have.
+Unless we parse the method to discover all return statements and their keys (which is not always possible), Canals cannot know all the keys the return dictionary may have.
 So, it can't validate the connections when `Pipeline.connect()` is called.

 The decorator bridges the gap by allowing the class to declare in advance what outputs it will produce and of which type.
 Pipeline trusts this information to be correct and validates the connections accordingly.

 Okay, but what if the component is very dynamic?
 The output type may depend on the input type.
 Perhaps the number of inputs depends on some initialization parameter.
-In these cases, pipelines allow components to declare the inputs and output types in their init method as such:
+In these cases, Canals allows components to declare the inputs and output types in their init method as such:

 ```python
 @component